Postpartum Mental Health and Breastfeeding

 Don’t Get Booby-Trapped

 The right support can help you achieve your infant feeding goals Article originally published in Modern Mama Baby Guide Fall 2020 “My mom couldn’t breastfeed, so I won’t be able to.”
 “I wish I could breastfeed but I can’t because I’m taking an antidepressant.”
 “I just delivered an hour ago, I don’t have any milk yet.
 Let’s just give formula until my milk comes in.”
 “I have breast implants so I won’t be able to breastfeed.”
 “My baby isn’t latching [20 minutes after delivery], he must not want my milk.”
 I have been a Labour and Delivery for the past 10 years and have heard the above FALSE statements so many times.
 I frequently see parents who spend months researching and planning for the labour and delivery process, have a birth plan, have made goals for their labour, and have some knowledge about induction, medications, and pain management strategies.
-Unfortunately, I find that many first-time parents have

 ‘Open Like a Flower’?

 ‘Every surge brings your baby closer’ ‘It’s not pain, it’s power’ These statements are all examples of positive birth affirmations.
 Affirmations are one method used for focus and pain management in labour.
 You know what also works for focus and pain management?
 An epidural.
 My point here is that both the “natural” birthing world and the medical world have incredible knowledge and methods to offer.
 So why are these “worlds” at such odds with one another?
 Medical Interventions vs. “Natural” methods: It’s time to come to terms Very often it is about judgement and guilt than about providing truly informed care, and I am tired of it.
 The medical world is based in science and does SO MUCH to give you the best chance of having a healthy and safe delivery.
 The so-called “natural” world of doulas, lactation consultants, and midwives, offers so much time, trust, relationship- and support-based care.
-Both realms have so much

 Truth Doesn’t Hurt

 Top Breastfeeding Myths Debunked As an IBCLC, I am so tired of hearing and reading all of the lies about breastfeeding.
 I’ve written about this before: Corporations love to make us doubt ourselves and our bodies so that we buy their products Breastfeeding is hard.
 If it were easy, companies wouldn’t be able to sell formula, pumps, creams, tools, etc that promise to be the answer for your infant feeding woes.
 Sometimes tools can help the process, but there are no magic solutions for feeding issues.
 It all takes work, patience, support, and time.
 I’ve discussed 5 popular myths in this post, but honestly, I could write 50 pages of lies I’ve encountered over the years.
-Myth 1: Women cannot produce enough milk for their infants in the first few days Truth: Almost all mothers produce enough milk for their babies.
-Sometimes the problem is that the baby is not effectively transferring the milk

 It Happens: Your Ultimate Poop Guide!